localstack/localstack-blog.github.io/content/2024-02-26-localstack-cartoncloud/index.md

   - key: Name
     value: CartonCloud
   - key: Description
-    value: CartonCloud is a 3PL (TMS) transport management system and (WMS) warehouse management system with automation technology to transform the logistics industry to become more efficient and move to paperless systems to reduce administration tasks.
+    value: CartonCloud is a Third-Party Logistics (3PL) transport management system (TMS) and warehouse management system (WMS) with automation technology to transform the logistics industry to become more efficient and move to paperless systems to reduce administration tasks.
   - key: Location
     value: Burleigh Heads, Queensland
   - key: Industry